AppyPrinciplesGetting started

 • performing find / replace operations within your templates.

-This what ogrep.py is all about.
+This is what ogrep.py is all about.

 ogrep stands for "OpenDocument Grep" and is meant to perform grep-like searches within a given POD template or within all POD templates being found, recursively, in a given folder.
 Although it is possible, with ogrep, to grep any part of an OpenDocument template (be it an ODT or ODS template), the main focus is on searching and/or replacing keywords within POD-specific zones, ie, comments (notes) and fields.